 14. Add the second layer of cake and another cup of peppermint frosting.

 15. Top the cake with the remaining layer and frost the cake with the peppermint frosting.
-Refer to my tutorial for frosting a smooth cake, if needed.
+Refer to my tutorial – how to frost a smooth cake with buttercream, if needed.

 16. To make the red ganache, place the white chocolate chips in a metal bowl.